ArchanGhosh/Machine-Learning-and-Computer-Vision/README.md

 # Synthax Problem Statements

-First of all thank you for choosing the problems, we will have two problems based on difficulty.
+First of all thank you for choosing the problems, both the problems are presented to you on behalf of Palinoia we will have two problems based on difficulty.

 Choose Either of the Problems.